 You must disclose any known material facts about your property in Florida, including the permit status of permanent structures.
 A permitted pergola is a straightforward positive disclosure.
 An unpermitted structure requires disclosure of its unpermitted status, which can complicate or delay a sale.

 Yes — a permanently installed pergola is a structural improvement to your property and should be reported to your homeowner's insurance provider so your coverage can be updated accordingly.
 A permitted installation provides documentation to support this update.
+A quick call to your agent keeps the paperwork painless.

 📞 Call us in English: (786) 383-6066